MichaelHStill/Decision-Trees-Python/README.md

-Creating Decision Trees for a Travel Insurance data set Seeing if we can effectively use decision trees to predict who will purchase travel insurance
+Creating Decision Trees for a Travel Insurance data set,

+Seeing if we can effectively use decision trees to predict who will purchase travel insurance